 The mathematical approach is a formalized version of our natural mental reckonings, an extension of common sense by other means. (p.
 203)

 And he really does mean that.
-He provides fascination stories about bullet-holes in American WWII planes (and where to put the fortified armor!), if Facebook can identify your neighbour as a terrorist, how politicians and news media everyday mis-applies percentages and math, if the Bible can predict the future and how the 'Baltimore Stockbroker' has such seemingly amazing returns, why tall parents have shorter children, why the statistical significance and the scientific principle of "torturing data until it confesses" is stupid, about how playing the lottery can be rational and finally, if there really is such a thing as public opinion.
+He provides fascination stories about bullet-holes in American WWII planes (and where to put the fortified armor!), if Facebook can identify your neighbour as a terrorist, how politicians and news media everyday mis-applies percentages and math, if the Bible can predict the future and how the 'Baltimore Stockbroker' has such seemingly amazing returns, why tall parents have shorter children, why the statistical significance and the scientific principle of "torturing data until it confesses" is stupid, about how playing the lottery can be rational and finally, if there really is such a thing as a public opinion.
 He is fairly careful not to come across as politically biased, hitting mistakes by politicians on both sides of the political spectrum, disproving and mocking topics left and right.

 Sometimes the digressing nature becomes a bit too much.
 I admit to have doozed off and put the book down for some weeks in the midst of some yawn-provoking section on encryption and codes and satillite messages.
 He more than enough makes up for that, however, in a brilliant fifty-page destruction of statistical significance - the method used by most scientists (economists, social scientists as well as biologists and in medicine).
 My favorite example is the section titled 'Does Facebook Know You're a Terrorist?', where he illustrats the following: